springernature/sushi/readme.md

 Here's a guideline on how to use the COUNTER Release 5 version of SUSHI, with any system capable of retrieving SUSHI feeds for Springer and/or Nature.
 Please note that SUSHI for Release 5 is completely different from the Release 4 version (scroll down for Release 4 version).
 Here is a summary of what is different:

--Output is JSON format by default (for C4 version it was .CSV).
+- Output is JSON format by default (for C4 version it was .CSV). <br/>
--The credentials that are valid for Release 4 SUSHI are not valid for Release 5 SUSHI.
+- The credentials that are valid for Release 4 SUSHI are not valid for Release 5 SUSHI. <br/>
--The users need to provide a valid api_key to be able to use the endpoints in this new version.
-More information below.
+- The users need to provide a valid api_key to be able to use the endpoints in this new version.
+More information below. <br/>

 ## SUSHI for SpringerLink & Nature